leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

-# Transparency - A client-side templating for Node.js and jQuery
+# Transparency - Client-side templating for Node.js and jQuery

 [Single-page web applications][1] have been pretty much standard for quite a while, and I'm a strong advocate for numerous reasons (latencies, separation of concerns and ease of testing to name a few).